 Anabel looked at Grandad.
 Anabel looked at Minerva.
 Minerva looked at Anabel.

-It has been said before, more than once, that this was a very big elephant and Anabel was quite a small girl.
+It has been said before, and more than once, that this was a very big elephant and Anabel was something of a small girl.
 Quite how a nine-year-old was supposed to get on an elephant was a problem that Anabel was quickly trying to solve without having to ask her grandfather.
-He’d have dreamed up a whole load of answers without ever quite coming up with anything sensible.
+He’d have dreamed up a whole load of answers without ever coming up with anything sensible.
 She could imagine his list.